Arrachera

 The beauty of arrachera is that you only need super simple ingredients to dress up the budget-friendly slab of beef!
 These are the ingredients you need:

 • Skirt steak.
 This long, flat cut of beef isn’t the most tender steak but it’s one of the best for searing, slicing, and layering into tacos and other Mexican dishes.
-And just like sirloin and bavette, it’s a very affordable cut.
-Look for outside skirt steak when you’re shopping as it tends to be more tender and flavorful.
+And just like sirloin steak and bavette steak, it’s a very affordable cut.
+I recommend removing the silver skin membrane from the skirt steak before searing.
+The butcher can do this for you or you can do it yourself by sliding a knife under the white membrane, then peeling it away from the meat.

 • Lime juice.
 Use freshly squeezed lime juice.
 The acidity helps tenderize the meat and brighten up the dimension of flavors in the marinade.
 Lemon juice also works in a pinch.